 Escape to the Beach

-There's a lot more beach on São Paulo's coast than our coverage could possible cover.
-In addition to the beach towns we feature, consider escaping the city and digging your toes into these additional sands, several of which won't be quite so crowded.
+There's a lot more beach on São Paulo's coast than we could possible cover.
+In addition to the beach towns we feature, consider escaping the city and digging your toes into these alternative sands, several of which won't be quite so crowded.

 Though it never receives a star for cleanliness, Santos is the closest beach to the city of São Paulo, just over an hour away on a good traffic day.
 Due to oil money, it's a fun town in its own right, with lots of great bars and restaurants.
 Locals consider Boqueirão, between canals 3 and 4, to be the city's best beach.
 Santos' beachfront garden, clocking in at 5335m, is in the record books for the largest in the world.